2009 VERACRUZ ADDS HYUNDAI’S USB/iPOD AUXILIARY INPUTS

 Brushed metal accents and blue backlighting for all interior gauges, switches and buttons highlight the modern, integrated interior design.
 Even the front cupholders are accented with blue light to aid nighttime driving, while soft blue lighting in the overhead console provides subdued mood lighting.
 Hyundai’s focused attention to detail can be seen throughout the interior – console bins and the glovebox are lined with soft flocking material.
 Powerpoint caps, seatbelt buckles and cupholder inserts are color-keyed for design harmony.
 Soft-touch, high-quality materials, low-gloss surfaces and zero-tolerance fits are used throughout the interior.

-An AM/FM/XM Satellite Radio®/CD/MP3 audio system includes an internal 172-watt amplifier and six speakers and comes standard in the Veracruz GLS and SE.
-The 315-watt Infinity® AM/FM/XM Satellite Radio/CD-changer/MP3 audio system with subwoofer and external amplifier is standard on the Limited trim and optional in the SE.
-Audiophiles with even more demanding tastes will be impressed by the Infinity AM/FM/XM Satellite Radio/CD-changer/MP3 audio system that includes a 605-watt external amplifier, 10 speakers and Logic 7® surround sound available on the SE and Limited trim levels.
+An AM/FM/XM Satellite Radio™/CD/MP3 audio system includes an internal 172-watt amplifier and six speakers and comes standard in the Veracruz GLS.
+The 315-watt Infinity® AM/FM/XM Satellite Radio/CD-changer/MP3 audio system with subwoofer and external amplifier is standard on the Limited.
+Audiophiles with even more demanding tastes will be impressed by the Infinity AM/FM/XM Satellite Radio/CD-changer/MP3 audio system that includes a 605-watt external amplifier, 10 speakers and Logic 7® surround sound available on the Limited.

 To reduce vibration, the engine rides on newly developed semi-active engine mounting, which consists of three passive mounts integrated with a controllable element, rpm sensor and solenoid valve.
 The active mount is vacuum-activated to offset engine vibrations.
 In fact, Veracruz has less idling vibration and noise than the Lexus RX350.

-All of this powertrain technology is put to efficient use in the Veracruz, which achieves a new EPA highway fuel economy estimate of 16 city/23 highway in front wheel drive models, and 15 city/23 highway in all wheel drive models, exceeding the smaller, less powerful Honda Pilot.
+All of this powertrain technology is put to efficient use in the Veracruz, which achieves an EPA highway fuel economy estimate of 16 city/23 highway in front wheel drive models, and 15 city/23 highway in all wheel drive models.
 Veracruz also delivers clean air, with a Low Emissions Vehicle (LEV) classification.

 Hyundai engineers benchmarked the best crossovers in the world before designing Veracruz’s unibody and four-wheel independent suspension system.
 The rigid chassis and suspension geometry were specifically designed to deliver a supple, confident ride and help isolate the passenger cabin from imperfection in the road.
 The underpinnings are supported by a MacPherson strut front suspension and multi-link rear suspension system.